hubblestack/nebula/README.rst

 The second method installs directly from git.
 It should be considered bleeding edge and possibly unstable.

-Currently only supported on Linux.
+.. note:: Currently only supported on Linux.

+.. _nebula_installation:

 Installation
 ============

+Each of the four HubbleStack components have been packaged for use with Salt's Package Manager (SPM).
+Note that all SPM installation commands should be done on the *Salt Master*.

+.. _nebula_installation_config:

 **Required Configuration**